A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: The algorithmic framework

 \begin{proof} We once again proceed by dynamic programming on a traditional tree decomposition corresponding to the weighted tree decomposition of $G_\cP$ of width $\tau$, where $\cP$ is a $\kappa$-partition, and the maximum degree of $G_\cP$ is at most $\Delta$.
-We describe the algorithm from the viewpoint of {\sc Maximum Induced Forest}, but {\sc Feedback Vertex Set} is simply its complement.
+We describe the algorithm for {\sc Maximum Induced Forest}, which also gives an algorithm for {\sc Feedback Vertex Set} as it is simply its complement.

 Using the rank-based approach with \textsc{Maximum Induced Forest} requires some modifications to the problem, since the rank-based approach is designed to get maximum connectivity, whereas in \textsc{Maximum Induced Forest}, we aim to ``minimize'' connectivity (i.e., avoid creating cycles).
 To overcome this issue, the authors of \cite{single-exponential} add a special universal vertex $v_0$ to the graph (increasing the width of the decomposition by $1$) and ask (to decide if a Maximum Induced Forest of size $k$ exists in the graph) whether we can delete some of the edges incident to $v_0$ such that there exists an induced, connected subgraph, including $v_0$, of size $k+1$ in the modified graph that has exactly $k$ edges.
 Essentially, the universal vertex allows us to arbitrarily glue together the trees of an induced forest into a single (connected) tree.
 This thus reformulates the problem such that we now aim to find a connected solution.